It’s not just you—the Apple podcast app is a disaster

 — Cara (@caralinastyle) June 9, 2021

 Now, it certainly helps creators for the app to steer people toward subscriptions.
+(They’re called ‘follows’ now, by the way.)
 However, sometimes one needs a few test-drives to decide whether to bring a show home.
-As someone who is perennially, concurrently taking several test-drives with several shows, my Shows and Latest Episodes sections now look like victims of Thanos’s Snap.
-It’s sort of nice to have an excuse to start building a podcast library all over again, but I’d prefer it be my choice to make, rather than an outcome thrust upon me by Apple.
+As someone who is perennially, concurrently taking several test-drives with several shows, my Shows and Latest Episodes sections now appear to have been hit by Thanos’s Snap.
+It’s sort of nice to have an excuse to start building a podcast library all over again, but I’d prefer it be my choice to make, rather than one thrust upon me by Apple.

 As I tried to rebuild my library, I ran into other difficulties.
-For instance, there’s no way to jump from shows in Downloaded to the page where that show lives so that you can subscribe to it.
+For instance, there’s no way to jump from an episode in Downloaded to the page where that show lives in order to subscribe to it.
 Users have to move over to the Browse function, making the restoration chore even more tedious.
 It’s a tiny gripe, but irksome nonetheless—especially since other update features seem to railroad users into subscribing more.
-It’s such an easily preventable oversight!
+(I mean following more.)
+What an easily preventable oversight!
 The lack of care put into this update is frankly flabbergasting.

-As for the shows to which users do end up subscribing, both the Recently Updated and Shows sections now house their entire back catalog.
-The only easy way to jump to the episode you actually want to listen to if it’s not the most recent is by going to Downloaded.
+As for the shows to which users do end up following, both the Recently Updated and Shows sections now house their entire back catalog.
+The only easy way to jump to the episode you actually want to listen to, if it’s not the most recent offering, is by going to Downloaded.
 And upon removing an episode from that section, it still remains lurking in both Recently Updated and Shows.
-That satisfying, itch-scratched feeling of deleting a finished podcast, like crossing off something from one’s to-do list, is now complicated by the fact that users will likely scroll past that episode again many times.
+That satisfying, itch-scratched feeling of deleting a finished podcast, like crossing off an entry from one’s to-do list, is now complicated by the fact that users will likely scroll past that episode again many times.

 Anyone know why they messed up Apple Podcasts so bad?
 My whole library is gone!
 This has turned my world upside.
 And just as I was getting used the last update!
 The horror! ????????????